Marks and Spencer

 As part of the Seafood Charter, WWF is supporting M&S to implement a sustainable procurement policy, ensure all new seafood products come from sustainable sources, advocate for reform of government policy, and to ensure traceability for all seafood products.

-WWF is supporting M&S to identify its top water risk hotspots within its foods supply chains.
-Once that work is concluded, we will also provide strategic advice on how best to implement water stewardship strategies in identified key river basins.
-Learnings will be shared with other companies to help M&S build resilience in its supply chain as well as to forward the water stewardship agenda.
+Learnings will be shared with other companies to help M&S build resilience in its supply chains as well as to forward the water stewardship agenda.

 Why we’re doing it

-- More than 70% of the world’s commercial marine fish stocks are either fully exploited or overfished.
-Unless the current situation improves, stocks of all species currently fished for food are predicted to collapse by 2048.
-With over 250 million people earning their living from fishing and aquaculture – and one billion people relying on fish as their primary source of protein – the world needs to be sourcing seafood sustainably and responsibly
+- Around 90% of the world’s commercial marine fish stocks are either fully exploited or overfished.
+With over 250 million people earning their living from fishing and aquaculture – and around three billion people relying on fish as a major source of protein – the world needs to source seafood sustainably and responsibly

 - Cotton represents nearly half the fibre used to make clothes and other textiles worldwide.
 It can take around 11,000 litres of water to make 1kg of final cotton textile.
 2.5% of the world’s crop land is planted with cotton and yet it accounts for 16.5% and 5.7% of the global sales, by value, of insecticide and pesticides respectively.
 We need to ensure that cotton production is safe for both people and planet by minimising the damaging health impacts on workers and ecosystems